martinmalek/OpenMANET-testing-ground/ansible/roles/usbc-gadget/README.md

 1. Verify bridge membership: `bridge link show | grep usb0`
 2. Check mesh network: `batctl o`
 3. Verify firewall: `iptables -L -n -v`

+### Android Device Issues

+If Android devices don't automatically enable USB network interface:

+**Known Limitation:** Android is primarily designed to SHARE internet via USB (USB tethering), not to RECEIVE internet from USB gadgets.
+Many Android devices don't automatically enable the USB network interface when connected to a USB gadget.

+**Possible Solutions:**

+1. **Check USB Connection Mode:**
+   - Settings → Developer options → Default USB configuration
+   - Try: "File Transfer (MTP)", "PTP", or "No data transfer"
+   - Some devices need specific modes to recognize network adapters

+2. **Check Network Settings:**
+   - Settings → Network & internet
+   - Look for "Ethernet" or "USB Ethernet" option
+   - Some phones show it under "More connection settings"

+3. **Try Different USB Protocols:**
+   - The role attempts to use CDC-ECM first (better Linux/Android compatibility)
+   - Falls back to RNDIS if needed
+   - Both protocols are supported by `g_ether`

+4. **Root Access (Advanced):**
+   - If device is rooted, you can manually enable the interface:
+     ```bash
+     adb shell
+     su
+     setprop sys.usb.config rndis,adb
+     # or
+     svc usb setFunctions rndis
+     ```

+5. **Alternative: Use USB-A Port:**
+   - Some devices work better with USB-A to USB-C adapters
+   - Connect phone to Pi's USB-A port instead of USB-C port

+**Note:** Not all Android devices support receiving network via USB.
+This is a device/OS limitation, not a Pi configuration issue.